honojs/website/docs/guides/validation.md

   }
 )
 ```

-And your tests were set up like this.
+Your tests can be written like this.

 ```ts
 // ❌ this will not work
 const res = await app.request('/testing', {